tlwilliams895/lchs/src/chapters/lists/multi-dimensional-lists.rst

 Multi-Dimensions and List Methods
 ----------------------------------

-In a multi-dimensional list, both the inner and outer lists can be altered with list methods.
-However, bracket notation must be used correctly.
+We can apply list methods to either the nested or outer lists.
+However, we must use bracket notation carefully.

 To apply a method to the outer list, the syntax is: